 - A check for $200 written to Sumner County Planning and Stormwater.
 This is not due until The Land Disturbance Permit is approved and picked up in our office.

 No permits will be issued until erosion control measures are in place and have been inspected.
 These must be completed prior to inspection:

 - Install a construction entrance 6” deep of gravel with a geo-textile underlayment, a minimum of 50 feet in length, and 12 feet wide.
 Gravel shall be between 1 ½ - 3 ½ inches in diameter.
 The geo-textile underlayment shall be a woven nylon fabric with strength of 200-300 pounds.

 - Install a silt fence on any slopes and to protect a creek, stream, ditch, or neighbor’s yard.
 The silt fence must be trenched 4”-6” into the ground and backfilled.

 Must be maintained during building process:

-- The Land Disturbance Permit and Storm Water Inspection Form must be posted onsite.
-They must be kept on the project property and stored in a weather tight container accessible at all times.
+- The Land Disturbance Permit must be posted onsite, near the entrance and stored in a weather tight container accessible at all times.

 TDEC General Permit information